vincenzopalazzo/lampo.rs/README.md

 Make sure you have compiled core-lightning in developer mode.
 The installation guide can be found [here](https://docs.corelightning.org/docs/installation).

-Integration tests can be run using the following command
+Integration tests can be run using the following command:

 ```
 make integration